 Acid reflux drugs increase risk of fractures.
 Such is the title of an article published just a few days ago.
-Considered as “breakthrough” news, I have been warning of the very same problem in the Save Our Bones Program for years.
+Considered as “breakthrough” news, I have been warning of the very same problem in the Osteoporosis Reversal Program for years.

 This is just further evidence of how the Save Our Bones community is ahead of the curve.

 As usual, the writing was on the wall, but mainstream medicine looked the other way.
 The good news is that the truth can't be hidden any longer.
 Read the article below and my take that follows:

 FDA: Acid Reflux Drugs Increase Risk of Fractures

 U.S. health regulators said that patients taking prescription ulcer drugs at high doses or for longer periods may have increased risk of fractures of the hip, wrist and spine.

 The Food and Drug Administration (FDA) said it was revising the prescription and over-the-counter labels for the drugs to include new safety information about the possible increased risk of fractures.